Bundestag proposal urges Germany to scrap work requirements for citizenship

 What does die Linke propose instead?

 Currently, many residents wait months or even years to find out whether their citizenship application has been successful.
-Die Linke proposes that more be done to digitise citizenship application procedures, consolidate processing procedures across federal states and hire more processing staff.
+Die Linke proposes that more be done to digitise citizenship application procedures, consolidate procedures across federal states and hire more processing staff.